biddyweb/FraudDetection-1/README.md

 # FraudDetection using Logistic Regression
 A project to predict whether a card transaction can be fraud or not using the Choice modeling.
 I did this as a part of helping an internal team at work with their Fraud modeling problem.
-The data used in this data set is all dummy data sets and has nothing "production" about them.
+The data used in this problem set are all dummy data sets and has nothing "production" about them.

 About the Data: 500 Rows with Dummy card numbers along with a unique sequence ID for all the transactions against them.
 Transaction attributes/columns include the Zip Code, Merchant Category code, Amount involved in the transaction and whether the transaction was Fraud or not.